 Jonathan is a graduate of Butler University, where he studied media arts, history and business.
 He is a former program manager at the Indiana Recycling Coalition and operations assistant at Heartland Truly Moving Pictures.

-In addition to his work with PUP, Jonathan is an urban gardener, coffee roaster and graphic designer.
-He is also a member of the Indianapolis Music Council, an ad hoc group convened to encourage and spurn more music business in central Indiana.
+In addition to his work with PUP, Jonathan is an urban gardener, coffee roaster and a freelance graphic designer.

 ELIZABETH RONEY (Product Designer)